vaibhavarora14/ecmascript-library-template/README.md

 **This EcmaScript library template** allows you to easily develop, collaborate on and publish a EcmaScript library with all the modern tooling you'd expect from the current EcmaScript ecosystem.

 **Why should you use this?** One of the hidden challenges of authoring opensource EcmaScript libraries is to provide a project that is easy to contribute to.
 You want people to join your project.
 Doing so requires a good amount of boilerplate: testing, code coverage, dependencies maintenance, release scripts, tooling requirements (Node.js, Yarn and which versions are we using again?), code editor configuration, formatting, linting...
-Well, this is the goal of this template: **to provide sensible and modern defaults to all those subjects**.
-So that once set up, you can focus on ⌨️ coding, 🙌 collaborating and 🚀 shipping.
+Well, this is the goal of this template: **to provide sensible and modern defaults to all those subjects**.So that once set up, you can focus on ⌨️ coding, 🙌 collaborating and 🚀 shipping.

 **The goals of the template are to:**